Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Numerical aspects of wall-model implementation in unstructured LES solver

 As previously mentioned in \S \ref{sec:IWM_discretized}, the original formulation by Yang \emph{et al}. employs a bi-linear interpolation method to compute the surface gradients (i.e., gradient of quantities defined on the wall).
 However, the bi-linear interpolation is not feasible in an unstructured finite-volume solver.
 Specifically, in the CharLES code, pre-built structures for the wall-face connectivity are not available, and therefore accessing the neighboring wall-faces is not a trivial task.

-CharLES has a built-in routine for computing cell gradients, where data from the first-neighbor cells is used (Green-Gauss).
-As an alternative to the bi-linear interpolation method for computing surface gradients, the wall-face quantities (integral terms) are mapped to the cell-centers of CVs (based on a minimum-distance criteria), and their gradients are computed using the cell-gradient routine.
-Subsequently, the gradients are interpolated to the wall-model matching location and copied back to the wall-faces, where they can be used by the wall-model.
+CharLES has a built-in routine for computing cell gradients, where data from the first-neighbor cells is used (Green-Gauss second-order reconstruction).
+As an alternative to the bi-linear interpolation method for computing surface gradients, the wall-face quantities (integral terms) are mapped to the cell-centers of control volumes (CVs) based on the wallface-cell mapping established in the pre-processing step, and their gradients are computed using the cell-gradient routine.
+Subsequently, the gradients from the first off-wall cell are copied back to the wall-faces, where they can be used by the wall-model.
 It should be noted that in our current implementation each of the integral terms in 3D ($L_{x}$, $L_{xx}$, $L_{z}$, $L_{zz}$, $L_{xz}$) is treated as a scalar quantity (five scalar integral quantities per wall face) and these are copied to the cell-centers as scalars.
 The gradients are then computed based on these scalars.
 For instance, to obtain $\frac{dL_{x}}{dx}$, we compute $\nabla L_{x}$ (where $L_{x}$ is a scalar) from values of $L_{x}$ in neighboring cells and then take the component of this gradient vector $\nabla L_{x}$ in the desired local $x$-direction.
 This process is shown step by step in figure \ref{fig:surface_gradient}.
-Similarly gradients are computed separately for the rest of the 4 integral terms and their derivatives in the desired direction are obtained.
+Similarly gradients are computed separately for rest of the 4 integral terms and their derivatives in the desired direction are obtained.